fixif/fixif/fipogen2/README.txt

  Can I run demos ?
 -----------------

-A demo is a parameter file to run a complete experiment without user interaction
+A demo is a parameter file to run a complete experiment without user interaction.
+See examples folder

 Can I run tests ?
 -----------------